the-turing-way/the-turing-way/book/website/collaboration/event-tools.md

 ## Creating shared notes

-A document that can be edited collaboratively in real-time allows all attendees to participate equitably during the online call.
+A document that can be edited collaboratively in real-time allows all attendees to participate equitably during the meeting or online call.
-This is especially important for creating an opportunity for those who can not (or do not feel comfortable to) actively speak up in group meetings.
+This is especially important for creating an opportunity for those who can not (or do not feel comfortable to) actively speak up in group meetings, especially for hybrid formats.

 - [Google doc](https://en.wikipedia.org/wiki/Google_Docs): Google Docs is a word processor included as part of a free, web-based Google Docs suite offered by Google within its Google Workspace service.
 - [Etherpad](https://etherpad.org/): Etherpad is an Open Source customisable online editor.